 How is the Bermuda Tourism Authority structured?

-The new enterprise is led by a Chief Executive Officer and consists of four divisions:
+The BTA is led by a Chief Executive Officer and consists of four divisions:

-The BTA’s functions and services are managed within the divisions including: investment and funding; branding, sales and marketing; product development; tourism research.
+The BTA’s functions and services are managed within each of its divisions: Operations, Sales & Marketing; Experience; Business Intelligence & Technology.
 These functions are in addition to those previously undertaken by the Bermuda Department of Tourism and reflect the priorities of the National Tourism Plan.

 What is the strategic vision of the Bermuda Tourism Authority?

-The BTA is strategic in its allocation of resources, takes select risks and moves quickly to capture the opportunities afforded by growing global tourism demand.
-It's five-year strategic plan is articulated in the National Tourism Plan.
+The BTA is strategic in its allocation of resources, takes select risks and moves quickly to capture opportunities afforded by growing global tourism demand.
+Its five-year strategic plan is articulated in the National Tourism Plan (2019–25).

 How many people work for the Bermuda Tourism Authority?

-There are 42 full-time employees at the Bermuda Tourism Authority of which 91% are Bermudian or spouses of Bermudians.
+There are 42 full-time employees at the Bermuda Tourism Authority, of whom 91 percent are Bermudian or spouses of Bermudians.

-The BTA empowers its team to be customer-focused, proactive, solution-oriented and to make decisions that are in the best interest of Bermuda as a tourism destination.
+The BTA empowers its team to be customer-focused, proactive, and solution-oriented and to make decisions in the best interest of Bermuda as a tourism destination.